Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 comfort of a private cab, getting to and around Udaipur is both convenient and enjoyable.

-type of traveler—from backpackers on a tight budget to luxury seekers wanting a royal experience.
+for every type of traveler—from backpackers on a tight budget to luxury seekers wanting a royal

-Whether you're looking for lake views, heritage charm, or affordable comfort, here are some of the
+experience.
+Whether you're looking for lake views, heritage charm, or affordable comfort, here are

 Luxury Hotels (Rs12,000 and above per night):